1987–88 Port Vale F.C. season

 The 1987–88 season was Port Vale's 76th season of football in the English Football League, and second-successive (17th overall) season in the Third Division.
 Under manager John Rudge and newly-appointed chairman Bill Bell, the club navigated a turbulent season, ultimately finishing 11th with 65 points, firmly mid-table.

 The sale of prolific striker Andy Jones for a then‑club record fee of £350,000 temporarily derailed the side, but reinvestment in players such as Darren Beckford, David Riley, and Simon Mills helped steady the ship.
 Vale enjoyed a notable cup run, highlighted by a famous 2–1 victory over top-flight Tottenham Hotspur in the Fourth Round of the FA Cup, before bowing out in a replay to Watford in the Fifth Round.
 However, they suffered early exits in both the League Cup and the Associate Members' Cup, going out in the First Round of each competition.

 Darren Beckford and David Riley finished as joint top scorers, with 10 goals each across all competitions.
 Ray Walker was a standout performer, earning the club's Player of the Year award and a place in the PFA Third Division Team of the Year.
 Attendances varied dramatically, with a high of 22,483 for the FA Cup tie against Watford and a low of 2,176 for the league match against Exeter City, averaging 3,847 over the season.

-Despite the mid-season upheaval following Andy Jones's departure, Vale recuperated through shrewd signings and a memorable FA Cup run to maintain stability in the Third Division.
+Despite the mid-season upheaval following Andy Jones's departure, Vale recuperated through shrewd signings and a FA Cup run to maintain stability in the Third Division.